-- Initial Start-up: - Internally Mounted Motor: The drive has been tensioned and aligned at the factory however prior to inital startup, check belt tension [PF2/PC2-1012 thru PF2/PC2-2436]. - Externally Mounted Motor: The motor base assembly has been pre-aligned at the factory.
+- Initial Start-up: - Externally Mounted Motor: The motor base assembly has been pre-aligned at the factory.
 Mount the motor base assembly to the unit and verify alignment.
-Install the belt and follow the belt tensioning directions on page 13 [PF2-0709, PF2-0718, PC2-7409, and PC2-7418]. - Seasonal Start-Up: Readjust the belt tension (if required). - Operation: After the first 24 hours of operation, readjust the belt tension on a new unit start-up or installation of a new belt.
+Install the belt and follow the belt tensioning directions below. - Seasonal Start-Up: Readjust the belt tension (if required). - Operation: After the first 24 hours of operation, readjust the belt tension on a new unit start-up or installation of a new belt.
 Thereafter, check the belt condition monthly, and adjust tension as necessary.
-Readjust tension at least once every three months.

-Belt tension check:

-- Place a straight edge along the belt from sheave to sheave as shown in Figure 3a, or use a tape measure as shown in Figure 3b to measure belt deflection. - Apply a moderate force by hand (approximately 40 lbs/275 kPa) evenly across the width of the belt in the center of the span between the sheaves. - There is adequate belt tension if the belt deflects between 1/4" and 3/8" as shown in Figures 3a and 3b.
+Readjust tension at least once every three months. - Belt tension check: - Place a straight edge along the belt from sheave to sheave as shown in Figure 3a, or use a tape measure as shown in Figure 3b to measure belt deflection. - Apply a moderate force by hand (approximately 40 lbs/275 kPa) evenly across the width of the belt in the center of the span between the sheaves. - There is adequate belt tension if the belt deflects between 1/4" and 3/8" as shown in Figures 3a and 3b.